logzio/logz-docs/_source/user-guide/billing/billing-logs.md

 ---

 # DRAFT Content

-## Pricing and billing for Log Management
+## Pricing and billing considerations for Log Management accounts

 Logz.io Log Management provides you with a hosted, open source solution for observability, based on the ELK stack.